moving critical masses

 Allowing blood donations from gay, bisexual and trans* men

 Changing the guidelines – making it possible to help

-While heterosexual individuals are only required to defer their blood donations for one year if they frequently change sexual partners, the deferral period for gay and bisexual men as well as trans* individuals (who are legally – still – considered men and to be having sex with men) applies without exception.
+While heterosexual individuals are only required to defer their blood donations for four months if they frequently change sexual partners, the deferral period for gay and bisexual men as well as trans* individuals (who are legally – still – considered men and to be having sex with men) applies without exception.

 A basic law for all

 REQUEST FOR THE ADDITION OF ARTICLE 3 GG

 LGBT*IQ people are still not protected by Article 3 in the German Constitution.
 Many people from the LGBT*IQ community experience discrimination, exclusion and hate violence.
 We feel that a protection by the Constitution is indispensable and thus PROUT AT WORK is one of the first signatories of the appeal “A Basic Law for All”.
 Federal government and Bundestag are currently negotiating the deletion of the term “race” in Article 3 of the Constitution.
 Let’s join together to send a strong message to politicians that sexual orientation and gender identity must be added to the article as well.

 The third gender option

 m/f/d/x: On the right to a gender – in everyday life and in the workplace

 While we wholeheartedly welcome this step to reflect the gender of inter* individuals, we would like to briefly discuss some issues regarding the current implementation of the third gender option.